ianhussey/RelationalRespondingTask/README.md

 0.9.7 Significant reorganization of the instructions blocks and loops to make the output easier to analyze.

-0.9.7.1 iti was 300 ms on ruleB blocks: corrected to 750 ms throughout task.
+0.9.7.1 ITI was 300 ms on ruleB blocks: corrected to 750 ms throughout task.

 0.9.7.2 Created separate blocks for inducers, practice and test blocks for even easier analysis.
 Columns now contain only info for a single block, so you can mean() or sd() the whole column.
 Also changed the names of the keyboard components to blockX and blockXwrong.
 A future R script will therefore be easier to interpret, as it will sample blockX.rt and blockX.corr variables.